xchwarze/ideAlarm/wiki/API.md

 }
 ~~~~

-(In case you need to trigger the script on the devices that you have defined as trigger devices
+If you need to trigger the script on the devices that you have defined as trigger devices
 you should instead require the ideAlarm module at the very top of your script.
 Then see
-the Triggering on the Arming Mode change example below.)
+the Triggering on the Arming Mode change example below.

 The Alarm Object
 ----------------